armno/blog/content/post/git-commit-message-template/index.md

 ```
 '#[TICKET_ID] - [COMMIT SUMMARY]

 ```

-Note: I prefix the line with `'` to prevent Git to see it as a comment.
+- Note: I prefix the line with `'` to prevent Git to see it as a comment.
 (A line started with `#` is excluded from the commit message.)
+- I also add an empty line at the end to seperate my template with Git's default template.

 Then tell Git to use this file as a commit message's template. by setting Git's config `commit.template` to point to the file.